rchiileea/ioniq5-and-ioniq6-dashboard-for-ha/README.md

 3. First Start off adding the Fonts and files you have uploaded from fonts folder to home assistant, to do this settings/Dashboards and then click the 3 dots in the top right and click resources.
 Click add resource and paste /local/loadfonts.js (make sure javascript module is selected, then click add resource again and paste /local/fonts.css and this time select style sheet.

-4.	# NEXT GO TOO (add to configuration file.yaml) and open it, change only the test in bold and replace with the sensors asked for that you have in your hyundai/kia integration you installed.  # Double check before continuing and copy and paste it into your configeration.
+4.	# NEXT GO TOO (add to configuration file.yaml) and open it, change only the text in bold and replace with the sensors asked for that you have in your hyundai/kia integration you installed.  # Double check before continuing and copy and paste it into your configeration.

 5. Go to developer tools, scroll down and click template entities